umccr/sk-explore/tmb_coding.md

 ---

 The report describes the work done for analysing and understanding TMB on one of the ensemble somatic variant calls (`/data/cephfs/punim0010/data/Results/Patients/CUP_SC932/final/umccrised/cup_tissue/somatic/ensemble-pon-pass.vcf.gz`).
-Many thanks to Peter for providing specific pointers and useful explanation on how to tackle various issues in R.
+Many thanks to Peter for providing specific pointers and useful explanation on how to tackle various issues in R. The current script is an attempt to filter variants specifically in the coding region.

 Required packages